holly-codes/portfolio/README.md

 # Design

-Homepage inspired by a design I saw on Dribbble, [found here](https://dribbble.com/shots/6130245-LW-3D-Motion-Hero-Banner).
-Otherwise, I took inspiration from the aesthetic to make it my own.
+The current live site was inspired by a design on Dribbble, but the new one is all me and my mediocre design skills, designed on the fly.

 # In Progress

-- More pages.
-The routing is there, but the content is not.
-- Mobile navigation
+- The redesign!

 # Future State

-I want to add a few things to this site before really launching it, including:
+I want to add a few things!
+Just a few.

 - Dynamic PDF generation of my resume page
+- Componentization of the head by adding React Helmet
 - Contact form that submits to my email, instead of requiring you to email me
-- Links to GitHub, Codepen, etc. in the footer
-- Copyright statement also in the footer

-I want to do some refactors to make this better, including:

-- More componentization.
-Currently, the site is mainly vanilla HTML and I'd like to fix that and really use the power of NextJS and ReactJS.
-- Better use of Flexbox and CSS Grid instead of margins and padding.
+- Cooler components - I want to add things like a horizontal accordion showing you project stats of each project in my portfolio (or possibly one segment per project), a nifty hero, redo my navigation, and make my footer look prettier